maelys-mcardle/adventure/documentation/5_actions.md

 hot dog) then it will be ambiguous as to which entity the action applies.
 Adventure will display a message accordingly.

-#### Entity and value placeholders
+#### Entity, property and value placeholders (@entity, @property, @value)

-There are two possible placeholders in templates: `@entity` and `@value`.
+There are three possible placeholders in templates: `@entity`, `@property` and `@value`.
+It marks the spot where the player would fill in the entity, property and/or value.

-It marks the spot where the player would specify the entity and value that the entity's property is to be changed to.
-There is no placeholder for properties, since actions only apply to a single property in an entity.
-The same action cannot be reused by another property in the same entity, though it can be reused by other entities.
+Having the player specify these things makes it clear to Adventure what value of which entity/property is supposed to be changed (transition actions), or which entity/property is supposed to be described.
+Most times, having only the `@value` placeholder is sufficient.

 When no value is specified in the input, the value in the `default` field is used in lieu.
 More on the `default` below.